- Benefits of Playing Sport While Pregnant

 Why Is it Important to Be Extra Careful While Playing Sports in Pregnancy?

 Pregnancy brings in hormonal and bodily changes that interfere with your ability to engage in certain activities and sports.
 As your bump grows, the centre of gravity for your body changes and the ligaments in your pelvic area begin to loosen up.
 These impose the risk of fall and injury if met with jerks.
 Therefore, you should cautiously choose a sport that does not harm you and your baby.

-It is best to consult your gynaecologist before playing any sport.
-There is no harm in playing sports to maintain your fitness during pregnancy.
-However, you should be aware of the possible consequences that may affect you depending on your health and pregnancy.
+There is no harm in taking up sports to maintain fitness levels during pregnancy, but you should do so only after checking with your gynaecologist.
+There are certain conditions in which sports should be avoided.
 You should refrain from undergoing physical strain in the following situations mentioned below.

 - If you have bone and joint problems.

 - If you have pregnancy-related issues like incompetent cervix, placenta previa or hypertension.

 - If you are carrying twins or triplets.